duckbillsecurity/pdf-toolkit/readme.md

 #### Prerequisites:
 - Python 3.x installed on your system
 - PyPDF2: The code utilizes the PyPDF2 library for working with PDF files.
-You need to have PyPDF2 installed.
-You can install it using pip: pip install PyPDF2.
+You need to have PyPDF2 installed (pip install PyPDF2).

 #### Arguments:
 ```